 Once you get past any anxieties about franchise investment, it’s time to do an honest self-assessment about whether you’re suited to business ownership.
 What do you need to succeed?
+There are multiple options for franchisees to choose from, but a basic set of qualities that franchisors look for in a candidate.

 Pete spent 17 years working at the Ford Motor Company, and as part of our process there we evaluated potential dealer candidates using four Cs as a guideline: Capital, Capacity, Character, and Customer Satisfaction.